HSF/hsf.github.io/organization/_posts/2020/2020-03-26-coordination.md

 - **Is this worthwhile doing?** Please *do* give feedback on whether you believe this event is good to organise and if you would attend it (in particular, if your feelings are *negative*)
     - Liz - virtual meetings need to have a specific focus, but experience of virtual CMS S&C week is positive
-    - David - *Conneting the Dots* will be pre-recording material (otherwise not practical to do 20hrs of material from many timezones), so this will provide some experience of an alternative format
+    - David - *Connecting the Dots* will be pre-recording material (otherwise not practical to do 20hrs of material from many timezones), so this will provide some experience of an alternative format

 ### [PyHEP 2020 Workshop](http://indico.cern.ch/e/PyHEP2020)
 - We will decide on the format of PyHEP 2020 next week.